 There are unusual circumstances that affect some students that may lessen the financial strength of an applicant.
 This may be the loss of a job, or loss of benefits, or the death of a parent.
 In some cases, adjustments can be made to re-evaluate your eligibility for aid.
-Please notify our receptionist or the drop-in Pell processor of your circumstances and we can provide you with instructions on how to handle your circumstances.
+Please come into the financial aid office to inform us and we can provide you with instructions on how to handle your circumstances.

 Can I get financial aid if I’m taking college classes while I’m in high school?

 The only aid you can be considered for while you are still in high school is the BOG Fee Waiver.

 Will a GED help me get financial aid?

 A GED is just as good as a high school diploma as one criteria for eligibility for financial aid.